 Here there's still room for improvement, for example by replacing

-java.io.Writer with the NIO API, and by switching to asynchronous I/O, and at least some of that will probably be implemented in the next release (0.5).
-The longer term solution though is to define a more compact binary format that is equivalent to the textual representation (with a tool to convert between the two) but faster to read and write.
+java.io.Writer with the NIO API, and by switching to asynchronous I/O. The longer term solution though is to define a more compact binary format that is equivalent to the textual representation (with a tool to convert between the two) but faster to read and write.